 Oregon Statewide Assessment Grade 3 Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 Grade 11 Mathematics X X X X X X X Reading/Literature X X X X X X X Science X X X PSAT/NMSQT® Grade 10 students ELPA All eligible Title III students grades K-12 [English Language Learners]

 Additional information regarding Oregon's Statewide Assessment is available on the Oregon Department of Education's website.

 For the West Linn-Wilsonville School District statewide assessment results (and state report cards, adequate yearly progress reports and school SAT scores), visit the Student Achievement page.

-Starting in 2008-2009, Oregon Administrative Regulation (OAR) 581-22-0615 Assessment of Essential Skills requires students to complete one or more local performance assessments per year (in grades 3-8) and at least once in high school for each skill area assessed.
+Oregon Administrative Regulation (OAR) 581-22-0615 Assessment of Essential Skills requires students to complete one or more local performance assessments per year (in grades 3-8) and at least once in high school for each skill area assessed.
 Local performance assessments evaluate the application of students' knowledge and skills.